byeager999/Liri-Node-App/README.md

 Liri node app solves the problem of finding band, song, and movie information in the terminal using node.js.

-The app is organized with the main logic behind the search query and api calls being contained in the liri.js file.
+The app is organized with the main logic behind the search query and api calls contained in the liri.js file.
 In order to hide the api keys I created a .gitignore file containing the Spotify, Bands In Town, and OMDB keys and accessed them through the keys.js file utilizing the export command and pulling the export into the liri.js file by using the require command.
 The package.json files contain the npm manifests that were used in the making of this app.

 In order to use the app the user will have to access the terminal within the liri.js file and type in the following commands: